 Let them “smell it.”
 Showing the benefit to the donor “sells the sizzle, not the steak.” (“Imagine the sweetness in every bite of this crisp, organically grown apple” vs. “buy this apple because it’s red and round.”)

+A compelling headline and photo at the top draws the reader in.
 Donor-centric language shows the donor how they’re helping.
 Power words trigger emotions that help guide them along their donor journey.
-And the headline and photo at the top draws them in.
+This type of branding establishes trust and credibility.
 I regularly see top-tier institutions miss this simple mark.
 That’s because they do not have the time (or expertise) to devote to the critical and strategic.
 That’s why we’re here.